SLAP: Simultaneous Localization and Planning Under Uncertainty for Physical Mobile Robots via Dynamic Replanning in Belief Space: Extended version: Experimental Results for a Physical System

-In this section, we contrast the results of a regular localization and planning with the proposed SLAP solution.
-Regular localization and planning here refers to a method, where first the planner (ignoring the localizer) generates a path for the robot to follow.
-Then, in the execution phase, we run the localization algorithm to compute the mean and follow the pre-computed trajectory using a closed-loop controller.
+In this section, we contrast the results of a traditional decoupled localization and planning with the proposed SLAP solution.
+Decoupled localization and planning here refers to a method, where the planner first generates a plan (ignoring the localizer) and then, in the execution phase, the localizer estimates the state to aid the controller to follow the planned trajectory.
 However, in the proposed SLAP solution, the planner takes the localizer into account in the planning phase and replans simultaneously as the localizer updates its estimation.

-The environment is shown in Fig. \ref{fig:prm-env}.
+The test environment is shown in Fig. \ref{fig:prm-env}.
 Blue regions are obstacles and black regions are free space.
 Landmarks are shown by small white diamonds.
 The start and goal locations for the motion planning problem are marked in Fig. \ref{fig:prm-env}.
-The goal location is inside room 407 (see Fig. \ref{fig:floorPlan}) and the start is close to the front door.
+The goal location is inside 407-area (see Fig. \ref{fig:floorPlan}) and the starting location is close to the front door.

-\ph{Regular planning and localization} To select a suitable planner, we tried a variety of traditional planners such as PRM, RRT, and their variants.
-We observed that due to the motion noise of this low-cost robot and sparsity of the information in the certain parts of this environment, many of these variants lead to collisions with obstacles and cannot reach the goal point. \axx{The best results, we got was from the MAPRM (Medial-Axis PRM) method \cite{wilmarth1999maprm}.} This planner is computationally more expensive than the other variants but is very powerful in dealing with collisions. since it samples points and construct a PRM that has the most clearance from obstacles, so it leads to plans with minimum collisions in our experiments.
+\ph{Decoupled planning and localization} To select a suitable planner, we tried a variety of traditional planners such as PRM, RRT, and their variants.
+We observed that following the plan generated by most of these methods leads to collisions with obstacles and cannot reach the goal point due to the high motion noise (of our low-cost robot) and due to the sparsity of the information in certain parts of the test environment.
+The best results are achieved using the MAPRM \axx{(Medial-Axis PRM) method \cite{wilmarth1999maprm}.} This planner is computationally more expensive than the other variants but is more powerful in dealing with collisions by sampling points on the medial axis of the free space and constructing a PRM that has the most clearance from obstacles.
 An MAPRM graph (in white) for this environment is shown in Fig.~\ref{fig:prm-env}.